Legacy-Edition-Minigames/Minigames/README.md

 Optifine has issues with the default pack, please [read this](https://github.com/DBTDerpbox/Legacy-Edition-Battle/issues/4) for info on a fix.

+If your server is crashing on loading maps, [read this](https://github.com/DBTDerpbox/Legacy-Edition-Battle/issues/7) about what to do.

 Legacy Edition Battle is currently designed for [Minecraft Java Edition 1.17.1](https://www.minecraft.net/en-us/article/minecraft-java-edition-1-17-1)

 ### Credits